From the Bob Willard Collection, Volume 1

 Bill Frisell was a neighbor of mine who lived only five houses up Cook Street.
 He was my best friend as we’d been walking to school and back together since 2nd grade.
 We did everything kids do together growing up.

 Frisell was allowed to keep the baby alligator for an hour and then he had to flush it before his father got home.
 The cover of the box it came in said ‘No Returns’.
-I watched the baby alligator wiggle to avoid going down the bathroom pipes but then there it went.
+I watched the baby alligator wiggle to avoid going down the bathroom pipes but then it disappeared.
 Frisell didn’t get that attached to it.
 He didn’t give it a name or anything.

 Frisell was better at 16th notes on his clarinet than I. Even back then.
-We both tried out for Citywide Band and when we checked the results tacked onto the messy cork board with tons of handwritten notes plastered all over the place, both our names were included in ink.
+We both tried out for Citywide Band and when we checked the results of the tryout tacked onto the messy cork board with tons of handwritten notes plastered all over the place, both our names were included in ink.
 We had both made Citywide Band!

 Frisell was awarded 1st chair and I was assigned to chair #5.
-Which was fine since chair #5 was at the start of the 2nd row of clarinets on stage, right behind Frisell and the 1st row.
+Which was fine since chair #5 was at the start of the 2nd row of clarinets on stage, right behind Frisell and his 1st row.
 At least I wasn’t buried in the woodwinds behind the Citywide Band bassoon player.
 That kid was bigger than Latham.
 If I had been assigned chair #4, I’d be invisible.
 I’d never know I was there.

 Frisell said: ‘Greg Jones told me that he watched cartoons in Mrs. Somma’s English class.
 I have her English class next period.
 Wouldn’t it be amazing to just watch cartoons on the last day of school?’

-Frisell: ‘How do you know about the cartoons?
+Frisell to Big Bob: ‘How do you know about the cartoons?
 You don’t have Mrs. Somma until period six.’

 Big Bob Willard: ‘Linda Hart told me yesterday that they were gonna do it.
 I guess Mrs. Somma is getting so old that she can’t teach one more day.
-Maybe those black things sticking out of her neck are killing her.
+Maybe those big black things sticking out of her neck are killing her.
 I’d prefer 30 minutes of straight Porky.
 You can keep your Bugs.’

 Frisell: ‘You mean 31 minutes.
 15 minutes and 16 minutes is 31 minutes.’